jina-ai/docs/chapters/project_guide.rst

 ``/.dockerignore``

-Don't forget to add here all the files that you don't want to include in your initial build context.
-The Docker daemon will skip those files for the :code:`docker build`
+Your Jina project may also contain files that you do not want to be included in your initial build context.
+Use the file **/.dockerignore** to keep track of these files.
+The Docker daemon will skip those files for the :code:`docker build`.

 .gitignore
 -----------